capslocky/git-cheat-sheet/git.md

-checkout | Make working copy represent given commit (typically by branch name) detached head | When your HEAD is not a tip of any branch [remote_name] | Remote repository (by default you have only one named 'origin') remote branch | Remote repository branch, just a local reference, always contains remote prefix ('origin/develop') upstream (or remote-tracking) branch | Linked remote branch, typically with the same name: <br> 'origin/bugfix/ASD-4512', to push/pull local branch commits from master branch | The only branch existing in every git repository from the beginning, <br> typically holds production-ready code develop branch | Permanent branch with latest developed features for the next release
+checkout | Make working copy represent given commit (typically by branch name) detached head | When your HEAD is not a tip of any branch [remote_name] | Remote repository (by default you have only one named 'origin') remote branch | Remote repository branch, works as a local reference, always contains remote prefix ('origin/develop') upstream (or remote-tracking) branch | Linked remote branch, typically with the same name: <br> 'origin/bugfix/ASD-4512', to push/pull local branch commits from master branch | The only branch existing in every git repository from the beginning, <br> typically holds production-ready code develop branch | Permanent branch with latest developed features for the next release